K6SM/Emacs-QSO-Logger/README.md

 Further processing of the logs can be done within Emacs or by importing the ADIF file into another logging program.

 ## Features
+- Simple text-only interface for real-time ham radio QSO logging or even to rapidly convert paper log entries to an ADIF.
 - Runs entirely in a Linux terminal environment, allowing for its use in ultra-light, low-power HW/SW configurations (e.g. terminal-only mode on a Raspberry Pi Zero 2W)
-- Data is appended to a user-defined ADIF log file
+- Data from a customizable form is appended to an ADIF log file
 - Any field in the ADIF 3.1.4 specification can be selected to appear on the form, in whatever order is desired
 - Each field has an option to preserve the most recent information after a QSO submission
    - Example: For situations where frequency and mode unchanged between QSOs